RedTurtle/rt.filenotindexed/README.rst

 ========

-You are developing in a Plone environment with a production Data.fs (and blobs) that contains *a lot* of File contents and then you need to perform some actions like "Update catalog" or "Clean and Rebuild".
+You are developing in a Plone environment with a production Data.fs (and blobs) that contains *a lot* of File contents and then you need to perform some actions like "*Update catalog*" or "*Clean and Rebuild*".

 It will be really slow, but probably the indexed files are not the reason why you are performing the action.